|

 Once you are done save your changes and then test incoming calling to see that your Asterisk setup now routes inbound calling based on the number called.

-To test inbound calls from Callcentric to your new DID based routing setup, follow the directions listed in this FAQ.
 You will also want to test calls directly to your DID from a PSTN phone if you have a DID on your account.

 |